NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: NeoMem Solution

-\section{NeoMem \rev{Solution}}
+\section{NeoMem {Solution}}

-To overcome these limitations, we propose a novel \emph{CXL-native}\footnote{We call NeoMem ``CXL-native" because it fully utilizes the special architecture of CXL memory that has device-side controllers.} memory tiering system named NeoMem.
+To overcome these limitations, we propose a novel \emph{CXL-native} memory tiering solution named NeoMem.
 NeoMem's key design philosophy is to offload the memory profiling functions from CPU to a dedicated hardware unit in CXL memory's controller, which is named NeoProf in our design.
-As depicted in both Figure~\ref{fig:motivations}-(a) and Figure~\ref{fig:motivations}-(c), NeoProf (the red star) achieves exceptionally high time and space resolution while imposing minimal CPU overhead.
-In this section, we outline the full-stack system design of NeoMem.
+NeoProf readily monitors \emph{each} memory access to CXL memory in a page granularity and direcly provides the OS with crucial page hotness statistics and other useful runtime state information, avoding wasting precious CPU cycles for profiling.
+Based on NeoProf's statistics, the OS performs accurate and timely hot page promotion with a revamped memory-tiering strategy.
+As depicted in Figure~\ref{fig:motivations}-(a) and Figure~\ref{fig:motivations}-(c) and compared in Table~\ref{tab:prof_methods}, NeoProf achieves exceptionally high profiling resolution while imposing minimal CPU overhead.

-\subsection{\rev{Overview of NeoMem Solution}}
+\subsection{{Overview of NeoMem Solution}}

 Figure~\ref{fig:system_stack} presents the overview of NeoMem.
 In the system, we currently assume two memory tiers: the CPU-attached DDR DRAM serves as the fast memory tier, while CXL-connected memory is the slow memory tier.
 Different memory tiers are managed via the NUMA APIs of Linux.
-NeoMem mainly introduces the following key components:
+NeoMem introduces the following key components:

 \textbf{Memory Access Profiling.} A pivotal feature of NeoMem is its efficient memory access profiling capability.
-NeoMem facilitates two core profiling functions: (1) detection of hot pages in slow memory and (2) monitoring of runtime states.
+NeoMem facilitates two core profiling functions: (1) hot page detection in CXL memory and (2) monitoring of runtime states.

-$\bullet$ \emph{Hot Page Detection.} NeoMem incorporates a dedicated hardware profiler named NeoProf to meet the high-resolution and low-overhead requirements of hot page detection.
-As shown in Figure~\ref{fig:system_stack}, NeoProf (\bone) resides in CXL memory's device-side controllers.
+$\bullet$ \emph{Hot Page Detection.} As shown in Figure~\ref{fig:system_stack}, NeoProf (\bone) resides in CXL memory's device-side controllers.
 It snoops memory-access requests sent via the CXL channel, analyzes them and generates page hotness information as well as other useful statistics (\bthree).
-The host CPU controls NeoProf's execution and readouts the hotness statistics periodically via sending commands (\btwo) through an MMIO (Memory-Mapped I/O) interface.
+The host CPU controls NeoProf's execution and reads out the profiled statistics periodically via sending commands (\btwo) through an MMIO (Memory-Mapped I/O) interface.
 In the OS kernel space, we implement the driver (\bfour) to interact with NeoProf hardware.
-Since NeoProf-based hot page profiling only requires device-side modification, it is drop-in compatible with any CXL-enabled server platforms.
+Since NeoProf does not require any modifications to the host CPU, \uline{it is drop-in compatible with any CXL-enabled server platforms.}

 Note that cold pages in fast memory tiers should also be detected and demoted to slow memory to create space for hot page promotion.
 Since the detection of cold pages does not need a high resolution, as highlighted in~\cite{tmts}, NeoMem employs the well-established LRU 2Q mechanism\cite{lru2q} in the Linux kernel for the detection of cold pages (\bsix).